-Other books by this author include Slightly Married, Slightly Wicked, Slightly Scandalous, Slightly Dangerous, A Summer to Remember, Simply Unforgettable, Simply Love, Simply Magic
+Other books by this author which I have reviewed include Slightly Married, Slightly Wicked, Slightly Scandalous, Slightly Dangerous, A Summer to Remember, Simply Unforgettable, Simply Love, Simply Magic

 Fourth in the Bedwyn Saga historical romance series set in the Regency England of 1815 and revolving around the Bedwyn siblings.

 It’s a tale of revenge and how it can backfire.
 Hmmm, I wonder if there is meant to be a parallel between Napoleon’s defeat at Waterloo, and Gervase’s situation?

 I do like Lady Morgan for her insistence on wanting love, no matter what people may say.
 Of course, it does help that her brother is a duke, and people are more likely to simply tut-tut.

 Balogh tortures us with the back-and-forth of love and betrayal as well as the torturous worry about loved ones in battle.

 It might have been another life, that frivolous, yet boring round of parties and balls, picnics and dinners as Lady Morgan assists in caring for the wounded from the ongoing battle between Wellington and Napoleon.
 Making this madhouse even more frightening is that her brother, Alleyne, has been lost somewhere on the battlefield.
 The only bright spot is the support provided by the Earl of Rosthorn.
 A support he is quite willing to exploit, fanning the rumors of Morgan’s ruin.

 Revenge will be sweet.